 At Dinton Pre-school we treat every child as an individual.
 Initially we arrange for parents to visit Dinton Pre-school with their child at which time we will introduce you to the setting manager and your child’s key person.
 Their role is to develop trusting sensitive relationships with parents and children to enable respectful sharing of information.
 If you have any concerns about your child’s development you can request a meeting to discuss this in private with them or with the setting SENCO (Special Educational Needs Co-ordinator) Ongoing observational assessments are made of all children and are linked to the Development Matters ages and stages of development which in some cases may identify additional individual needs.
 In these circumstances the manager would arrange a meeting with you, your key person and the SENCO to discuss how we can best support your child’s learning and development.
 In addition we also undertake a ‘progress check at age 2’ which provides parents/carers with a short written summary of their child’s development in the Early Years Foundation Stage (EYFS) ‘prime areas of learning’; Communication and language; Physical development; and Personal, social and emotional development.
 If you have existing or receive subsequent reports from health care professionals, such as health visitors and speech and language therapists which identify your child’s individual needs we would appreciate you sharing these with us in order that our planning remains appropriate to your child’s needs.
 Our SENCO will offer support and advice to your child’s key person and other practitioners in our setting.
 She will also, with your consent, liaise with outside professionals, including representatives from the Buckinghamshire Learning Trust Early Years’ Service to seek advice and support if necessary.
 If you have any concerns about your child at any time you should speak with either the setting manager or your child’s key person who will be able to advise you further.

 Every child is viewed as ‘unique’ therefore we plan for your child’s development based on observations of your child and evidence gained for their Learning Journal.
 The environment your child plays in, will be appropriate for their needs and additional support or resources will be supplied as appropriate.
-Through ongoing assessment, your key person will plan for your child, based on their interests and using information obtained from your child’s Learning Journey folder such as observations, individual development plans/targets and photographs of your child’s progress and development.
+Through ongoing assessment, your key person will plan for your child, based on their interests and using information obtained from your child’s online Learning Journal such as observations, individual development plans/targets and photographs of your child’s progress and development.

 Dinton Pre-school offers ‘settling in’ sessions and a home visit prior to your child starting at Dinton Pre-school as we believe this helps your child to become familiar with the pre-school environment whilst still allowing for their initial need to have a close and familiar adult on hand to offer support.
 These sessions also enable support such as individual care routines for children still in nappies or ongoing health/dietary requirements to be discussed before children commence at pre-school.
 We are able to administer prescribed medicines once the appropriate form has been completed.
 If additional training is required to administer medicine we will undertake this as necessary.
 We have a range of policies and procedures in place that ensure your child’s well being.
-A list of current policies and ‘read only’ copies of all policies are available in the setting and individual copies can be requested from the manager or from our website at www.dintonpeschool.co.uk We pride ourselves on being an inclusive provision ensuring that children with behavioural difficulties are supported and included in the setting using ‘positive behaviour management’ strategies.
+A list of current policies and ‘read only’ copies of all policies are available in the setting and individual copies can be requested from the manager.
+We pride ourselves on being an inclusive provision ensuring that children with behavioural difficulties are supported and included in the setting using ‘positive behaviour management’ strategies.
 Practitioners provide good role models for positive behaviour and receive regular ‘team’ training to ensure a consistent approach is given to all children.
 Should your child display unwanted behaviour we will always share our concerns with parents to promote a consistent approach between home and the setting.
 Activities will be adapted to ensure your child is able to interact fully with their environment, and visual strategies-such as a visual time table/Makaton can be used to help them understand our routines.
 Visual prompt cards are also available for your child to express how they are feeling about a particular activity/event.
 We are also able to undertake personal care such as nappy changing.
 Our book corner provides a safe, calm area to retreat to if your child is tired or needs some quiet time to themselves.
 The safety of your child is paramount.
 Parents are requested to sign their children in and out and are required to provide details of adults who are authorised to collect their child.
 We will not allow any child to leave the premises if the person collecting them has not been previously authorised to do so by the parent.
 We undertake daily area safety/suitability checks and risk assessments as deemed necessary on our equipment, environment or activity.
 Additionally risk assessments are completed before any trip including short walks around the local community.

 Our staff team is highly qualified with a minimum requirement for a key person of a level 3 qualification in Early Years Education.
 All staff have access to child development training and have experience working with the Early Years age group.
 In addition, the setting manager is an Early Years Professional who regularly attends training and cascades information to staff members.
 We have also formed close links with outside agencies, including the Buckinghamshire Learning Trust Early Years’ Service, Speech and Language Therapists, Education Psychologists, Specialist Teaching Service and local schools.
 If speech and language concerns are identified by the setting, we will advise the parents to take their child to the Speech and Language screening sessions and will subsequently work with Speech and Language therapists and the reports they provide to support the children in their language development.
 We have established good links with our local Children’s Centre – Haddenham Children’s Centre Haddenham Library Churchway Haddenham Aylesbury Buckinghamshire HP17 8EE Tel: 07876 598 277 Email: email@example.com We are supported by the Buckinghamshire Early Years Service who aim to help Early Years practitioners provide the best possible experience for all children in our setting.
 The team will support practitioners in meeting children’s individual needs through offering phone advice, observing individual children in their setting, suggesting ways to support individual needs, planning next steps with practitioners and parents and sign posting to training.
 Parental agreement will always be obtained before the Early Years’ Service become involved with any individual child.